Are you an independent agent?Sign Up|Log In

 Fortunately, a local independent insurance agent can help file marine insurance claims for you.
 They can also get you set up with the right boat insurance policy if you're in need of coverage.
 But first, here's a guide to the boat insurance claims process, including when and how to file.

-Top 5 Most Common Boat Insurance Claims
+The 5 Most Common Boat Insurance Claims

 Boat owners should be aware of some of the most common boat insurance claims filed by other boaters.
 This can help you prepare for common disasters that can occur both on and off the water to minimize your chances of facing an incident and having to file a claim.